Why are my water bills so high?

 Walking down your local supermarket will have you believe that the routine maintenance of your pipes and drains is a simple DIY project.
 The reality is that many drain-clearing chemicals create more damage to the interior of your pipes and will often just mask the problem.

-If you want to extend the life of your plumbing system and avoid serious repairs, a professional cleaning is the best bet.
+If you want to extend the life of your plumbing system and avoid serious repairs, professional cleaning is the best bet.
 We have trenchless methods that are impossible to imitate with home remedies.

 What can I put down my garbage disposal?